leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 #eval false ⊕ false -- false
 ```

-As you can see `macro` is quite close to `notation` already:
+As you can see, `macro` is quite close to `notation` already:
 - it performed syntax declaration for us
-- automatically wrote a `macro_rules` style function to match on it
+- it automatically wrote a `macro_rules` style function to match on it

 The are of course differences as well:
 - `notation` is limited to the `term` syntax category
-- `notation` can not have arbitrary macro code on the right hand side
+- `notation` cannot have arbitrary macro code on the right hand side

 ## Hygiene issues and how to solve them
 If you are familiar with macro systems in other languages like C you
 probably know about so called macro hygiene issues already.
 A hygiene
-issue is, when a macro introduced an identifier that collides with an
+issue is when a macro introduces an identifier that collides with an
-identifier from some syntax that it is including, for example:
+identifier from some syntax that it is including.
+For example:

 ```lean
 macro "const" e:term : term => `(fun x => $e)